Sustainable Development Goals

 Global trends

 Internet usage has increased in all regions, with Central and Southern Asia and Sub-Saharan Africa seeing the most rapid expansion of usage since 2015.
-Still, in both these regions, as well as in Oceania (excluding Australia and New Zealand) the large majority of the population is not using the internet.
+Still, in both these regions, as well as in Oceania (excluding Australia and New Zealand) the majority of the population is not using the internet.

 The Nordics

-Internet usage in the Nordic countries is near universal according to the latest OECD data from 2021, thus the all the Nordics have already achieved this target.
+Internet usage in the Nordic countries is near universal according to the latest OECD data from 2023, thus the all the Nordics have already achieved this target.

 Target 17.9